 JPMorgan Chase & Co.
 (NYSE:JPM) revealed yesterday that it has become victim of a Russian cyber attack.
 Though the investigations are still underway, it’s believed that others bank apart from JPMorgan Chase & Co.
-(NYSE:JPM) have also been hit.
+(NYSE:JPM) -which is one of the biggest banks in the World– have also been hit.
 Whereas JPMorgan was forthcoming in acknowledging that it was attacked and the scale of the attack, other banks are not declaring as of yet.
 We had covered the attack on JPMorgan Chase & Co. in one of our posts yesterday.
 Eamon Javers reported on the cyber attacks that supposedly took place due to U.S. imposing sanctions on Russia on CNBC, today.

 “We he a real mystery in our hands this morning and the question is exactly who was attacked here in this attack.
 The FBI says that they and the secret service is investigating the attacks on several financial institutions, but who those institutions are, we don’t know.
 JPMorgan Chase & Co.
 (NYSE:JPM) has so far raised its hands and said it is dealing with the impact of a cyber intrusion […],” Eamon said.